ad0rx/ultra96v2-accel-base/doc/source/topics/topic1_subsections.rst

 | 'name' fields in the xsa appear to be set by the file name given for
 | xsa file

+| break out pfm interface set_parameters to an external function

 PetaLinux Project
 #################